ifatess/my_blog/_posts/2021-08-27-OSTEP-Virtualization.md

 ## API
 1. *fork()*: call a child process which is exactly the copy of current process, but it comes to life only when *fork()* has been called.
-   Difference: *fork()* in the child process returns 0 rather than the PID of its child process.
+   > Difference: *fork()* in the child process returns 0 rather than the PID of its child process.
+   However, directly call *fork()* will cause non-determinism, because we cannot predict what the CPU scheduler's decision.
+2. *wait()*: execute in the parent process to wait until the child process has run and exited.
+It provide determinism to the program.
+3. *exec()*: call if you want to run a program that is different from the calling program.
+It does not call a new process, instead, it loads code and data from executable and overwrites its current code segment.
+  As if *exec()* runs, it seems like the former child process never runs.